-RETRACT LENGTH: the distance to travel away from the line end point RETRACT HEIGHT: the distance to rise as the tip moves away from the line end.
-This must be smaller than the value of Z-clearance in that point. the sum and stands all the measure allow with a wetwork with the speed at which to move along the retract path
+RETRACT LENGTH : the distance to travel away from the line end point RETRACT HEIGHT: the distance to rise as the tip moves away from the line end.
+This must be smaller than the value of Z-clearance in that point. the speed at which to move along the retract path the speed at which to move along the retract path